Henry Despard: Third Anglo-Maratha war

 In October 1817, 17th Regiment companies formed part of Brigadier General Frederick Hardyman's brigade ordered to march on Nagpore where British troops were surrounded.
 Captain Despard acted as Hardyman's Brigade Major.
-On 19 December they encountered enemy in battle order before Jubblepore and attacked with the 8th Regiment of Native Cavalry capturing the guns in a charge and the 17th driving off the Arab infantry by bayonet causing them severe casualty.
+On 19 December they encountered enemy in battle order before Jubbulpore and attacked with the 8th Regiment of Native Cavalry capturing the guns in a charge and the 17th driving off the Arab infantry by bayonet causing them severe casualty.
+The 17th lost a few men, along with Lieutenants Maw and Nicholson wounded.
 The brigade continued on to Nagpore, but when waiting a few days at Lucknadoon for the elephants bringing up provisions, news arrived that the British troops at Nagpore had defeated the Arab forces—Battle of Sitabuldi.
 The 17th returned to Ghazeepore.
 Hardyman mentioned Despard in his despatch for the battle at Jubblepore.

-The regiment was stationed at Berhampore from 8 January1821 to August 1822, where Despard, Brevet Major since 12 August 1819, advanced to Major by purchase on 22 April 1822.
+The regiment was stationed at Berhampore from 8 January 1821 to August 1822, where Despard, Brevet Major since 12 August 1819, advanced to Major by purchase on 22 April 1822.
 His service in India ended in July.